The Importance of Having a Timberland Management Plan

 4. Timberland management recommendations: A timberland management professional can make recommendations as to how the land should be managed based on the assessment of resources and the owner’s objectives.
 These recommendations will be helpful for determining the best techniques for cutting, burning, harvesting, fertilizing, planting, and rotating timber.

 5. Schedule of Activities: The schedule of activities list the activities that are needed to meet the objectives, and may include projected costs and revenues of each individual activity.
 As these activities are performed, a good record of the specifics of the activities including dates, times, location, actual costs, and income generated should be kept.
 A good record of these details will also be helpful when reporting management activities for tax purposes.

 Remember, a timberland management plan should be simple but useful, and should be reviewed and updated every 5-10 years.
-If you are in the market for timberland for sale in Florida or timberland management, we recommended consulting one of our CBC Saunders Real Estate land professionals.
+If you are in the market for timberland for sale in Florida or timberland management, we recommended consulting one of our SVN Saunders Real Estate land professionals.